hcastrio/Flashcard-Android-App/README.md

 <img src="https://github.com/hcastrio/Flashcard-Android-App/blob/master/walkthrough4.gif?raw=true" width=200><br>

-## Required
-- [+] User sees a transition animation when going from the main screen to the add card screen.
+- User sees a transition animation when going from the main screen to the add card screen.
-- [+] User sees a reveal animation when the flashcard is tapped and the answer is shown
+- User sees a reveal animation when the flashcard is tapped and the answer is shown
-- [+] User sees flashcards animating in / out when the 'next' button is tapped
+- User sees flashcards animating in / out when the 'next' button is tapped

 ## Lab 3